dotnet/AspNetCore.Docs/aspnet/config-builder.md

    * The configuration builders replace the value in the resulting configuration section with the value from the external source.
 * `Greedy` - This mode is closely related to `Strict` mode.
 Rather than being limited to keys that already exist in the original configuration:

-  * The configuration builders dump all key/value pairs from the external source into the resulting configuration section.
+  * The configuration builders adds all key/value pairs from the external source into the resulting configuration section.

 * `Expand` - Operates on the raw XML before it's parsed into a configuration section object.
 It can be thought of as an expansion of tokens in a string.
 Any part of the raw XML string that matches the pattern `${token}` is a candidate for token expansion.
 If no corresponding value is found in the external source, then the token is not changed.